S-Kangara/cisco-router-password-configuration/README.md

 ```

 ## 📂 Files in this Repository
-- `lab.pkt` — The Cisco Packet Tracer file for this lab
+- `001 - Basic Router Security Configuration 1.pkt` — The Cisco Packet Tracer file for this lab
 - `README.md` — This documentation file

 ## 🛠️ Tools Used